-The original definition of Morita equivalence is to say that two $E_1$-algebras have equivalent module categories. \begin{defn} Let $\CC$ be an $E_m$-monoidal $n$-category with $m\geq 1$.
+The original definition of Morita equivalence is to say that two $E_1$-algebras have equivalent module categories. \begin{defn} Let $\CC$ be an $E_1$-monoidal $n$-category.
 Two $E_1$-algebras $A$ and $B$ in $\CC$ are {\bf Morita equivalent} if $\CC_A\simeq \CC_B$ as $n$-categories. \end{defn}

-Different 1-Morita equivalence can be unified by above definition, they differ by the choice of the category $\CC$.
-E.g. when $\CC$ is a monoidal category, then Definition \ref{defn:1-Morita} is the usual definition of 1-Morita equivalent algebras; when $\CC$ is $\Cat$, the 2-category of 1-categories, algebras in $\Cat$ are monoidal categories, then Definition \ref{defn:1-Morita} is the definition of 1-Morita equivalent monoidal categories.
-In particular, let $\CC$ be the category $\Ab$ of Abelian groups.
-It is clear that $\Ab$ is an $E_{\infty}$-monoidal 1-category (i.e. a symmetric monoidal 1-category).
-And an $E_1$ algebra in $\Ab$ is a ring.
-For two rings $R,S$, we can prove that \begin{thm}[Eilenberg-Watts] For $R, S\in\Alg_{E_1}(\Ab)$, the functor
+Different 1-Morita equivalences can be unified by above definition, they differ by the choice of the $n$-category $\CC$.
+For instance, when $\CC$ is a monoidal $1$-category, Definition \ref{defn:1-Morita} is the usual definition of 1-Morita equivalent algebras; when $\CC$ is $\Cat$, the 2-category of 1-categories, algebras in $\Cat$ are monoidal categories, then Definition \ref{defn:1-Morita} characterizes 1-Morita equivalence between monoidal categories.